xavierjefferson/Hangfire.EntityFramework/README.md

+﻿
-﻿# Hangfire EntityFramework Storage - An Implementation for MS SQL Server, MySQL, PostgreSQL, Oracle, Firebird, and DB/2 [![Latest version](https://img.shields.io/nuget/v/Hangfire.EntityFrameworkStorage.svg)](https://www.nuget.org/packages/Hangfire.EntityFrameworkStorage/)
+﻿# Hangfire EntityFramework Storage - A generic implementation for Entity Framework Core Providers [![Latest version](https://img.shields.io/nuget/v/Hangfire.EntityFrameworkStorage.svg)](https://www.nuget.org/packages/Hangfire.EntityFrameworkStorage/)

-EntityFramework storage implementation of [Hangfire](http://hangfire.io/) - fire-and-forget, delayed and recurring tasks runner for .NET.
+EntityFrameworkCore storage implementation of [Hangfire](http://hangfire.io/) - fire-and-forget, delayed and recurring tasks runner for .NET.
 Scalable and reliable background job runner.
 Supports multiple servers, CPU and I/O intensive, long-running and short-running jobs.

-Forked from [Hangfire.MySqlStorage](https://github.com/arnoldasgudas/Hangfire.MySqlStorage), this is an NHibernate-backed implementation of a Hangfire storage provider that supports MS SQL Server, MySQL, PostgreSQL, Oracle, Firebird, and DB/2.
+Forked from [Hangfire.FluentNHibernateStores](https://github.com/xavierjefferson/Hangfire.FluentNHibernateStorage), this is an EntityFrameworkCore-backed implementation of a Hangfire storage provider that supports the several providers for Entity Framework Core 6.0 and up.
 When deployed in a Hangfire instance, this library will automatically generate tables required for storing Hangfire metadata, and pass the correct SQL flavor to the database transparently.
 The intention of doing an implementation like this one is to be able to share tentative improvements with a broad audience of developers.

-EntityFramework / NHibernate enthusiasts may note that while NHibernate supports the SQLite, MS Access (Jet), and SQL Server Compact Edition desktop databases, none of these proved to work, and there's no plan to support them.

 ## Installation